Garhwal Heroes FC: Tradition

 Historically, the Garhwal Kingdom in the Garhwal Himalayas was established by King Kanak Pal by integrating the 52 forts or "Garhs" in the region at a time when these forts were owned by several warring chieftains.
 This helped the kingdom to unite and flourish despite the hardships posed by the unforgiving terrain and extreme weather conditions.
 Unity and bravery of the Garhwalis were also instrumental in helping the Kingdom to withstand multiple invasions – firstly from the Mughals and then from the Gorkhas.
 These values of fighting against all odds to survive and succeed formed the basis of the club's philosophy when it was set up.
 Thus, Unity, Bravery, Victory (Ekta, Shaurya, Vijay) became the guiding principles of the club.
 The goal of the club is to promote community welfare by achieving sporting success in the field of football on the basis these principles.

 Since its inception, GFC has always been a community-oriented club with most of its roster being local players.
-It enjoys unparalleled support within Delhi and Uttarakhand with over 5000 fans celebrating its victory in the Delhi League in 2012–13.
+It enjoys support both within Delhi and Uttarakhand with over 5000 fans celebrating its victory in the Delhi League in 2012–13.